nginx/telemetry-exporter/CONTRIBUTING.md

 ### F5 Contributor License Agreement (CLA)

-F5 requires all external contributors to agree to the terms of the F5 CLA (available [here](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md)) before any of their changes can be incorporated into an F5 Open Source repository.
+F5 requires all external contributors to agree to [the terms of the F5 CLA](https://github.com/f5/.github/blob/main/CLA/cla-markdown.md) before any of their changes can be incorporated into an F5 Open Source repository.

 If you have not yet agreed to the F5 CLA terms and submit a PR to this repository, a bot will prompt you to view and